brooksbrown/vagrant-drupal/README.md

 Vagrant Drupal
 =======

   A vagrant setup for drupal that uses the salt provisioner.
+Uses Ubuntu Trusty64 (php5.5, mysql2.4).

 Salt Formulas
 ------------